sharkrf/srf-ip-conn-srv/README.md

   the daemon listens on all interfaces
 - **max-clients**: the number of max. clients logged in to the server.
   The default value is 1000.
+- **max-api-clients**: the number of max.
+API clients.
+Increase this if the dashboard becomes unreachable because of too many requests.
+The default value is 100.
 - **client-login-timeout-sec**: if the client gets idle during login, it will be deleted from the login clients list after this many seconds.
 The default value is 10.